 Young Hitters often Forget to Watch the Ball

-Watching the ball is the first thing kids learn, but also the first thing they forget come game time.
+Watching the ball is the first thing kids learn and the first thing they forget come game time.
 They want to look up early to see where the ball went.

 Improve Vision Drill 2 – “No Look” Drill

 Use a batting tee.
 After hitting the ball, the hitter keeps their head steady and eyes focused on the point of contact for a few seconds – no looking up!

 This simple drill helps builds good hitting habits.

 Concept 3 to Improve Vision of the Beginning Hitter

 The coach or parent can easily tell if the young hitter is watching the ball.
 If they successfully watch the ball the last ten feet of flight, their head should turn as their eyes follow the ball to the bat.